 The President chairs the Committee as commitment of top management is of upmost importance in successful medium and long-term engagements.
-Other members of the Committee include Vice President, General Managers of Business Planning and Management Department, Real Estate Planning Department, and Group company executives.
+Other members of the Committee include Vice Presidents.
+General Managers of Corporate Sustainability Department.
+General Managers of Business Planning and Management Department, General Managers of the Real Estate Planning Department, and Group company executives.

 Further, based on TCFD recommendations, we established a governance mechanism under which the Sustainability Committee deliberates and coordinates matters related to climate change.
-The Committee evaluates the impact of climate change on business at least once a year, formulates policies and strategies for mitigating identified risks and seizing opportunities, and discusses how to adapt to climate change, including reflecting its impact in plans, budgets and targets.
+The Committee evaluates the impact of climate change on business at least once a year. formulates policies and strategies for mitigating identified risks and seizing opportunities, and discusses how to adapt to climate change, including reflecting its impact in plans, budgets and targets.
 The Committee also sets KPIs related to sustainability, including climate change, and evaluates progress by reviewing performance.
 The Sustainability Committee submits reports on the deliberation of matters related to climate change at least once a year to the Board of Directors, which oversees the committee.